TRIUMPH, TRAGEDY AND STARDUST

 For four days the bi-millennial magic of the papacy was sprinkled upon them, re-uniting them with the ancient Catholic tribe and eliciting emotion, romance, passion and pride.
 Though largely devoid of intellectual conviction, this response was not without its value and rewards.
 If nothing else, it revealed a vast reserve of goodwill waiting to be tapped, if only dynamic (and I ever emphasise and repeat) Catholic leadership existed to realise its potential.
 Benedict himself recognised "how deep is the thirst" for the Good News among the cheering crowds.

 But just as Catholics In Name Only are not Catholics, papal stardust is no substitute for the Christian hope they sorely need.
-This can only be occasioned by decisive papal action to provide a hierarchy willing and able to ensure that the Good News they receive is rooted in the objective truth of Christ's Passion, Death and Resurrection, and 2) will proclaim that Gospel with the loving obedience to His teaching Church and His earthly Vicar a profession of faith and oath of fidelity to the pope and the Church.
+This can only be occasionedby decisive papal action to appoint bishops who 1) actually believe that the Good News entrusted to them is rooted in the objective truth of Christ's Passion, Death and Resurrection, and 2) will proclaim that Gospel with the loving obedience demanded by their profession of faith and oath of fidelity to the pope and the Church.

 As it stands, the British CINOs - "sheep that have no shepherd" [Matt.
 9:36] - cannot make those logical connections: between faith, objective truth, love and obedience.
 So they are without hope.
 And without hope how are they to choose light over darkness?
 Especially the homosexuals?